Halong Bay is listed as one of the natural wonders of the world and in our humble opinion it does live up to the this statement

 We opted for Sails of Indochina.
 The cruise takes you through both Halong Bay and Lan Ha bay.
 On their website they say you will be taken to places away from the general tourist track.
 This of course is hard to achieve when there are so many boats around.
 For the most part they did deliver on this.
 We were sailing most of the afternoon not seeing many boats around.
 As we dropped anchor for the night we can see other boats around but none too close.

 We wanted a private get-away, so the Classic Junk worked perfectly for us.
 The boat is like one of the classic sail boats you see in a typical Halong bay photo.
+They have 3 classic boats and 2 wooden boats with AC to choose from.
 Most people on other boats that saw our boat would be taking photos of ours as it has more character than the typical ferry/people mover type boats.
 It’s not super luxurious boat but has everything you need.
 Somewhere to sleep (possible to sleep up to 4 persons in one cabin), a toilet/shower, seating area as well a place to lounge about on the boat enjoy the spectacular views.
 The crew also bring out cushions for lounging on the bow to take in the views.

 The crew didn’t speak any English but us this wasn’t a problem, hand gestures turned out to be sufficient.
 En english speaking guide can be hired for additional costs.